Complexity of distances: Theory of generalized analytic equivalence relations: Introduction

 Our goal in this paper is to view these pseudometrics as generalized equivalence relations.
-This follows the research from \cite{BYDNT} where certain back-and-forth Borel equivalence relations approximating the isomorphism relation on a class of countable structures were replaced by pseudometrics measuring how close to being isomorphic two metric objects are.
-It is also in the spirit of the model theory for metric structures, which has been enjoying a lot of developments and applications recently, to generalize discrete notions by their continuous counterparts.
+This follows the research from \cite{BYDNT} where certain back-and-forth Borel equivalence relations, coming from metric Scott analysis, approximating the isomorphism relation on a class of countable structures were replaced by pseudometrics measuring how close to being isomorphic two metric objects are.
+Moreover, it is also in the spirit of the model theory for metric structures, which has been enjoying a lot of developments and applications recently, to generalize discrete notions by their continuous counterparts.
 See \cite{metriclogic} for an introduction to that subject.
-In the case of equivalence relations, this is naturally the notion of a pseudometric.
+In the case of equivalence relations, the natural continuous counterpart is the notion of a pseudometric.
 The innovation in our paper comes from the idea to generalize the standard notion of Borel reducibility between definable equivalence relations to a Borel reducibility between definable pseudometrics.
-We were naturally led to that notion when proving reductions between equivalences induced by the Gromov-Hausdorff, Kadets, and Banach-Mazur distances and realizing that our reductions are actually quantitative.
+This notion arises naturally when proving reductions between equivalence relations that are induced by pseudometrics and noticing that such reductions are often quantitative and provide more information.

 Suppose we are given two standard Borel spaces of metric structures, each equipped with some definable pseudometric, and we want to effectively reduce the first pseudometric to the other.
-Again the natural choice, generalizing the standard theory, is that the reduction is Borel.
-However, now it must preserve the pseudometric in some sense.
-In any case, it should be a Borel reduction between the equivalence relations induced by the pseudometrics in the standard theory.
-Some obvious choices would be that the reduction is isometric, or bi-Lipschitz, which seems to be too strong though.
-The right notion that most often appears naturally in our considerations is that the reduction is a uniformly continuous embedding, and that is also sufficient for our applications.
+The natural choice, generalizing the standard theory, is that the reduction be Borel.
+However, now it must continuously preserve the pseudometric in some sense.
+In any case, it should be a Borel reduction between the equivalence relations, in the standard theory, that are induced by these two pseudometrics.
+Some obvious choices could be that the reduction is isometric, or bi-Lipschitz, which seems to be too strong though.
+The right notion that most often appears naturally in our considerations is that the reduction is a uniformly continuous embedding (which is not in general injective when working with pseudometrics).
+This is moreover sufficient for our applications.
 We call such a Borel reduction \emph{Borel-uniformly continuous reduction}.